Tomoyouki-Lai/nyan-ai/README.md

 ## 🎴 What is a Nyan Card?

-Nyan Cards are visual, shareable scripts that enable users to automate web tasks with ease.
+Nyan Cards are visual, shareable scripts that enable users to AI automate web tasks with ease.
 Features include:

 - 🧩 Drag-and-drop UI for building web task flows
 - 🗂 Embedded character voice guidance and tips